Smoking prevention has been

 Tobacco advertising

-encourages young people to take up smoking and serves to reinforce the social
+encourages young people to take up smoking and serves to reinforce the

 acceptability of the habit among adults and children alike.
 Industry

-advertising has consistently played to and exploited certain aspects of youth
+advertising has consistently played to and exploited certain aspects

-culture in a very successful way: the young image, fashionable and trendy
+culture in a very successful way: the young image, fashionable and

 messages, an independent and slightly rebellious nature.